Takenori Sato

 Takenori Sato (佐藤豪則, Satō Takenori) is a Japanese professional mixed martial artist and current Welterweight King Of Pancrase.

-He is the twin brother of professional wrestler Takeshi "Go" Sato.

 Mixed martial arts career

 Japan

 Sato has been a follower of Kazushi Sakuraba.
 Sato left the Takada Dojo with Sakuraba in April 2006, and was one of the initial members of the gym Laughter7 that was founded by Sakuraba in September 2007.

 Sato made his professional MMA debut in December 2004 when he fought and won three times in the Deep 2004 Future King tournament.
 Over the next five years, he fought in several organizations in Japan including Cage Force, Demolition, K-1 Hero's, Pancrase and Sengoku, where he faced Joe Doerksen at Sengoku 10.

 In 2009 and 2010, Sato fought against Izuru Takeuchi and Yuki Kondo for the Pancrase middleweight championship, resulting in a draw and loss respectively.
 A year later in 2011, he faced Kengo Ura for the title again and won.
 He successfully defended the belt six times before joining the Ultimate Fighting Championship.